iBoxx EUR Contingent Convertible Index data provided by Markit Group Ltd

 i) Contingent Convertible Index Spreads

-CoCos were supposed to be the “all-singing, all-dancing” capital product created to assuage regulators and fill the depleted capital bucket post-crisis to the new higher required levels.
-It’s suddenly become more costly for banks to issue them – if indeed they could – and not just for investors to hold.
+CoCos are supposed to be the “all-singing, all-dancing” capital product created to assuage regulators and fill the depleted capital bucket post-crisis to the new higher required levels.
 The key message is that CoCos are “designed to fail” without triggering a bank default.